Thong Bikini: 9 Times You Should Never Wear It

 You're prone to skipping that daily shower

 You can easily reduce the risk of vaginal infections by washing daily with gentle soaps.
 If you don’t wash up at least once a day, a thong bikini is not recommended for you.
+This is especially true if you're going to a new exotic destination and are not quite certain whether the water is totally safe and clean.
+Sometimes, even if the water looks pristine, there is a chance it is not ideal.
+So, when going to those faraway vacation spots, perhaps its better to wear something else.

 You're of the habit of hardly ever changing your tampons.